restarone/comfortable-mexican-sofa-docs/HowTo:-Render-Non-Comfy-Models-as-Pages.md

-Sometimes you want to render you're regular app objects like a Comfy::Cms::Page.
+Sometimes you want to render your regular app objects like a Comfy::Cms::Page.
 Enter the Comfy::Cms::WithFragments concern.
 (Note: This used to be called cms_manageable, but with the release of comfy 2.0, has been converted into a concern.)

 An example from the previous implementation of this feature as cms_manageable:
 ````